01 of 16

 Create a Retail Knockoff for Less

-When deciding what type of DIY graphic tee you want to make, look to your favorite retail shops for inspiration.
+When deciding what type of DIY graphic tee you want to make, look at your favorite retail shops for inspiration.
 This tee is a knockoff of an Urban Outfitters t-shirt.
 Creating your own will let you flex your creative muscles and save you a bunch of money in the process.Continue to 7 of 16 below.

 07 of 16